-Student pharmacists must achieve and maintain at least a "Meets Expectations" on each ePortfolio item to successfully progress through APPE rotations.
+Student pharmacists must achieve and maintain at least a "Meets Expectations" on each field encounter item to successfully progress through APPE rotations.

-- Students who receive a "Does Not Meet Expectations" on an ePortfolio item will be contacted by the Office of Experiential Education for a meeting with the Director or Assistant Director of Experiential Education.
-The intent of this meeting is to aid the student in identifying opportunities to demonstrate or strengthen their performance on the remaining ePortfolio items. - Students who receive a second "Does Not Meet Expectations" on an ePortfolio item that falls within the same CAPE outcome category, will meet with the Director of Experiential Education to create a plan of study which will identify further opportunities within the remaining student rotations to complete additional ePortfolio items.

-- o Additional items must be completed at a "meets Expectations" level or above. - o This may result in an alternate APPE schedule for the student. - The Director of Experiential Education will provide the Assistant/Associate Dean for Academic Affairs with an updated progress report on the student and a summation of plans.
+- Students who receive a "Does Not Meet Expectations" or "Fail" on a field encounter item will be contacted by the Office of Experiential Education for a meeting with the Assistant Dean of Experiential Education and Community Engagement or Assistant Director of Experiential Education.
+The intent of this meeting is to aid the student in identifying opportunities to demonstrate or strengthen their performance on the remaining field encounter items. - Students who receive a second "Does Not Meet Expectations" or "Fail" on a field encounter item that falls within the same CAPE outcome category, will meet with the Assistant Dean of Experiential Education and Community Engagement to create a plan of study which will identify further opportunities within the remaining student rotations to complete additional field encounter items. - o Additional items must be completed at a "Meets Expectations" level or above. - o This may result in an alternate APPE schedule for the student. - The Assistant Dean of Experiential Education and Community Engagement will provide the Assistant Dean of Academic Affairs with an updated progress report on the student and a summation of plans.